- Student Clubs, Organizations and Activities

 Cyber Defense Team

 You will hear about this in class.
 The University of Maine Cyber Defense Team regularly competes locally and often qualifies for the Northeast Collegiate Cyber Defense Competition.
 It’s a great way to learn and build your resume for further employment opportunities in cyber security.
-See NECCDC.
+See the team website as well as NECCDC.

 Graduate Student Government (GSG)